Current Trail Conditions

 - South of Grand Marais in the section Cascade River State Park to Bally Creek Road (also on the Cascade River Loop), the Trout Creek Bridge on the east side of the Cascade River is out for the foreseeable future.
 In high water periods use the trail on the west side of the Cascade River.

--August 24, 2016: A 1.6 mile section of the Superior Hiking Trail (SHT) is closed permanently from the northern boundary of Gooseberry Falls State Park to Blueberry Hill Road.
+A 1.6 mile section of the Superior Hiking Trail (SHT) is closed permanently between Gooseberry Falls State Park to Split Rock River Wayside. from the northern boundary of Gooseberry Falls State Park to Blueberry Hill Road.
 There is a signed detour on the paved Gitchi Gami State Trail to go around this section.